Sex abuse allegations pile up against Israeli rescue chief

 The scandal has all but destroyed the reputation of a man who just weeks ago received the Israel Prize, the country’s highest civilian honor, for his lifetime achievements.
 It also has shined a light on the scourge of sexual abuse in the insular world of Israel’s ultra-Orthodox community.

-“When it comes to the ultra-Orthodox in particular, there is a very strong code of silence,” said Manny Waks, an advocate for victims of sex abuse in the religious community and himself a survivor of abuse in his native Australia.
+“When it comes to the ultra-Orthodox in particular, there is a very strong code of silence,” said Manny Waks, an advocate for victims of sex abuse in Jewish communities and himself a survivor of abuse in his native Australia.

 “There is a closed community mentality, us vs. them.
 Putting all those things together is a recipe for disaster, in the context of child sexual abuse in particular,” he said.